 Personally, I will travel just about anywhere for food.

-As evening draws near with two hours to ourselves before dinner, I opted out of another cocktail and instead, waded into my iridescently tiled pool to enjoy the solitude.
+As evening draws near with two hours to ourselves before dinner, I opted out of another cocktail.
+Instead, waded into the iridescently tiled private plunge pool to enjoy the solitude and sea view.
 This two-story vantage point affords me unrivaled views: empty beach hammocks in the distance hover above a gently sloping beach, lapped by calm waters and tinged a blue-green mosaic in the distance from healthy seagrass beds.

 Shoes optional, dinner service begins with fresh baked bread and a verbal breakdown of the ever-changing blackboard of fresh menu items.
 For breakfast, ditch the bacon for Chef Rahim’s thick-cut yet crispy pork belly that’s every bit indulgent and delicious as it sounds.
 Fragrant coffee is on tap, and it’s piping hot—I’m a firm believer in either ice-packed or heated-like-you-hate-me-hot coffee.
 No in-betweens, please.